Besides, there may be situations when it is necessary to check the sitemap of competitor websites while structuring the SEO plan.

 8. Checking the CMS of the Website

 A Content Management System (CMS) is a significant factor that could simplify your pursuit of finding a sitemap.
-A few of the famous ones include Shopify, Squarespace, and WordPress.
+Most platforms generate one for you; the ones that don't are the ones that catch people out.

 Shopify